Lameguy64/PSn00bSDK/libpsn00b/libc/readme.txt

 Todo list:

-	* Current vsprintf/sprintf implementation from PSXSDK needs to be replaced as it performs quite slow likely due to the unnecessary int64 arithmetic performed on any integer value which the compiler has to emulate on the R3000.
-A more efficient implementation that only uses int32 is much preferred.

 	* Many of the string manipulation and memory fill functions in string.c are yet to be replaced with more efficient assembly implementations.